 - If the expected restructuring will not result in derecognition of the existing asset, then the expected cash flows arising from the modified financial asset are included in calculating the cash shortfalls from the existing asset. - If the expected restructuring will result in derecognition of the existing asset, then the expected fair value of the new asset is treated as the final cash flow from the existing financial asset at the time of its derecognition.

-(ix) Impairment (continued)
+- (b) Financial instruments (continued) - (x) Impairment (continued)

-Restructured financial assets (continued)
+Measurement of ECL (continued)